rluu/pricechartingtool/misc/CalculatingPlanetCrossingLongitudeDegrees/README.txt

 ##############################################################################
-The scripts in this directory create CSV files with information related to geocentric lunar dates.
+The scripts in this directory create CSV files with information related to planets crossing a certain set of degrees.
 ##############################################################################

 Usage:

-1) Open the script file 'calculatePlanetLunarDates.py' and update the variables:
+1) Open the script file 'calculatePlanetCrossingLongitudeDegrees.py' and

+update the variables:

      - ephemeris location
      - start and end timestamps
+     - planet name
-     - list of desired lunar dates each year
+     - list of desired degrees being crossed

 2) Run the script:

-    python3 calculatePlanetLunarDates.py
+    python3 calculatePlanetCrossingLongitudeDegrees.py

 This should produce the following file:

-    planetLunarDates.csv
+    planetCrossingLongitudeDegrees.csv

 3) The above will produce the results sorted by timestamp, follow the steps below: